Why Your Plastic Surgeon Urges You Not to Smoke

 Are e-Cigarettes, Vaping, Nicotine Patches/Gum, and Smokeless Tobacco Good Alternatives?

 In a word: No. These alternatives, while better for your lungs, will still have detrimental effects on your body after any surgery or medical procedure.
 As these alternatives still contain nicotine, they will affect your vascular system the same way as cigarettes, making recovery after surgery much more difficult and less successful.

 “While it’s hard to quit, there are options available,” notes Dr. Ali.
 “You can consider calling a quitline, getting a phone app, or seeking counseling.
 Trust me: quitting smoking now will make so many aspects of life your life much better.”

-If you’re interested in getting any type of plastic surgery done or to learn more about the use of nicotine and its effects on your health, schedule a free consultation with award-winning Detroit area plastic surgeon Dr. Ali.
+If you’re interested in getting any type of plastic surgery done or to learn more about the use of nicotine and its effects on your health, schedule a consultation with award-winning Detroit area plastic surgeon Dr. Ali.

 Leave a ReplyWant to join the discussion?